Lennon & McCartney…2024 Releases (Reviews)

 The John Lennon release is another “Ultimate Mixes” album, this time Mind Games.
 Here’s how the CD versions look on Amazon.

 You can see the prices for the 6-CD and 2-CD versions.
-The release date is July 12th, 2024.
+The album was released on July 12th, 2024.

 The 2-record set has the same tracks as the 2-CD set, and is priced at $48.

-Mind Games isn’t one of John Lennon’s best albums, it made it to #9 in Billboard.
-The title song was the only hit single (#13), but it’ll still be worth checking out all the alternate takes and mixes.
+Mind Games is not one of John Lennon’s best albums, even though it made it to #9 on the Billboard chart.
+The title song was the only hit single (#13), but it’s still worth checking out all the alternate takes and mixes.

 Fifty years ago, no one would have thought we’d have new versions of songs by Lennon & McCartney in 2024.